DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 You will be able to apply for a teaching training place without visiting the UK.
 Some providers also conduct interviews using remote technology – check with your provider when you apply.

-##### Learn about financial support

-Fees are usually higher for international trainees but you may be able to [get financial support](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-non-uk-applicants#financial-support-for-non-uk-applicants-for-unsalaried-teacher-training-in-england).

-Contact providers before you apply to get their advice about eligibility and the application process.
+#### Your suitability for teaching

+Your training provider will check you’re suitable for teaching in terms of your health, whether you're safe to work with children and your level of maths and English.

-#### The right visa or status
+### 5. Apply for the right visa or status

 You need to [get the right visa or status to study in the UK](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-non-uk-applicants#visas-and-immigration).